yufchen/vr_quiche/README.md

 The project is dependent on following libraries: glib, uthash, gstreamer, quiche.

 ## Run
+- put all files under quiche/example, then make

 - params: host port use_dgram(0:stream, 1:dgram)

 - server/sender：